GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics: Experimental Evaluation

 To further assess the robustness of our approach, we evaluated its performance in handling imprecise queries, which posed two primary challenges.
 First, some queries are informal and conversational in style, appearing unrelated to data analysis but actually carrying relevant intent.
 Second, many queries referred to fields using terms differing from the column headers.

 The results of these experiments are presented in Table \ref{tab:fuzzy_query}.
-As shown, GateLens with GPT-4 demonstrates the best overall performance.
+As shown, GateLens with GPT-4o demonstrates the best overall performance.
 In terms of precision, all methods performed relatively well, indicating that when results are generated, they are likely to be correct.
 However, our method significantly outperformed the others in recall, highlighting its ability to handle a larger portion of the imprecise queries.
 As a result, GateLens with GPT-4 achieved a substantially higher F1 score compared to other methods, demonstrating that it not only processes most queries but also produces accurate results for them.

 The observed performance gap between GateLens with GPT-4o and the other models can be attributed to their inherent limitations.
 Specifically, the Llama 3.1 70B model struggled to interpret user queries that deviated from the exact column header descriptions in the database schema.
-In such cases, Llama 3.1 70B often converted only the clearly defined parts of the query into RA, leading to incomplete query execution and reduced accuracy.
-On the other hand, GoNoGo exhibits low recall, as it is highly susceptible to confusion by ambiguous query elements.
-This causes GoNoGo to frequently generate incorrect code, which, when executed, fails to produce valid results, significantly lowering its recall rate.
+In such cases, Llama 3.1 70B often converted only the clearly defined parts of the query into RA, leading to incomplete execution and reduced accuracy.
+On the other hand, CoT+SC exhibits low recall, as it is highly susceptible to confusion by ambiguous query elements.
+This causes CoT+SC to frequently generate incorrect code that fails execution, significantly lowering its recall rate.

-Overall, our approach demonstrated a strong ability to handle imprecise queries by maintaining high precision and significantly improving recall.
-This robustness ensures that the system is adaptable to variations and ambiguities in query formulations, allowing users to freely express their queries without being constrained by strict adherence to column header names.
-Such flexibility enhances the system’s practicality and applicability in real-world scenarios, making it a reliable and user-friendly tool for diverse interactions.
+\fbox{ \parbox{0.98\linewidth}{ \textbf{RQ2 findings:} GateLens demonstrates high robustness in real-world conditions.
+It effectively filters out-of-scope inputs, achieving approximately 40\% higher precision than the baseline system.
+Furthermore, it handles imprecise or informal queries with superior performance, more than doubling the recall (78\% vs. 36\%).
+This confirms that the system can manage ambiguous user inputs without sacrificing the accuracy of the generated code. } }